ktmlm/KKcloud/src/server/README.md

 # Server

-An official implementation of `TT-server` based on the `TT-framework`.
+An official implementation of `KK-server` based on the `KK-framework`.